jmsuarez1997/MechaCar_Statistical_Analysis/README.md

 >
 > chisq.test(tbl) #compare categorical distributions

-If the p-value is under .05 significance level, the null hypothesis is rejected, and there is a significant difference in performance between a MechaCar and the competitor.
+If the p-value is under .05 significance level, the null hypothesis is rejected, and there is a significant difference in performance between MechaCar and the competitor.